-The largest interisland carrier is Hawaiian Airlines, which providesover 25 direct flights to Honolulu per day, as well as direct flights to Hilo and Kona on the Big Island, Lihue on Kauai and Hoolehua on Molokai.
-Smaller airlines such as Mokulele and Island Air also provide service to the main Hawaiian Islands.
-Kahului airport on Maui (OGG) also has direct air links to the mainland, with service (as of 2015) to 14 major cities including San Diego, Los Angeles, Seattle, Denver and Chicago.
+The largest interisland carrier is Hawaiian Airlines, which provides over 25 direct flights to Honolulu per day, as well as direct flights to Hilo and Kona on the Big Island, Lihue on Kauai and Hoolehua on Molokai.
+Smaller airlines such as Mokulele Air also provide service to the main Hawaiian Islands.
+Kahului airport on Maui (OGG) also has direct air links to the mainland, with service (as of 2015) to 14 major cities including Los Angeles, San Francisco, San Diego, Seattle, Vancouver, Denver, Dallas and Chicago.

-- Major carriers on these Maui routes include Hawaiian Airlines, United Airlines, Delta Air Lines, American Airlines, Alaska Airlines, Continental Airlines, and US Airways.
+- Major carriers on these Maui routes include Hawaiian Airlines, United Airlines, Delta Air Lines, American Airlines, Alaska Airlines, Virgin America, Southwest Air and Air Canada.
 Additional flights and connections, including direct international routes, are available from Honolulu.

 - A smaller, secondary airport on Maui is located close to the resort areas in West Maui at Kapalua (JHM), offering interisland service.

 - Hana, in East Maui, also has a small airport (HNM), with service mainly to Kahului.

 - For the airports located on Molokai (MKK) at Ho’olehua and on Lanai (LNY), the most frequent scheduled service is to Honolulu.